 - chopped chives, for serving

 In a large frying pan over medium-high heat, melt the butter, then stir in the mushrooms and a generous pinch of salt.
 Cook until golden brown.
 Stir in the potato starch.
-Add the thyme, garlic and the shallot and cook until they start to soften, that takes a minute or two.
+Add the thyme, garlic and the shallot.
+Cook until they start to soften, 2 minutes.
 Add the milk, cream and cheese spread.
 Bring to a boil, then turn down slightly to a simmer, and cook, whisking the sauce constantly, until thickened and creamy, 1–2 minutes.
 Remove from the heat.
 Season with black pepper.

 Spread the bread slices generously with butter, then toast the slices on both sides, on a hot skillet over medium heat until crispy and brown.